No life do over. But...

-Unless you're a Jainist, Buddhist, or Hindu, or some hybrid of them, however, life doesn't involve a do over.
-It's one of the most perplexing dilemmas of exponential times, how to correct mistakes that happen in nano-second timing.
-Truly, this life is a one-way street.
+Unless you're a Jainist, Buddhist, or Hindu, or some hybrid of them, life doesn't involve a do over.
+This life is a one-way street.
 We all get one pass at it.
 But, there is a rear-view mirror and most of us have learned to glance back on occasion and see things we would do over if we could.
 How we deal with them is a matter of personal growth.
 So, there is no life do over.
 But...

-1. Mistake fixing time is always now.
+1. Do over time is always right now.
 Read Scripture and know that the day of

 salvation is now (2 Corinthians 6:2), that we must work while there is light for the